Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Model selection with gSa

-We first narrow down the model selection problem to that of determining between a given change point model $\mc A$ and the null model without any change points, and describe how the proposed $\sc$ is adopted for the purpose.
+To demonstrate the main idea, we first address the simpler problem of determining between a given change point model $\mc A$ and the null model without any change points, and then describe the full procedure for model selection from a sequence of candidate models.

-The AR parameters are well-estimated by $\wh{\bm\alpha}(\wh p)$ given in~\eqref{eq:param:est}--\eqref{eq:p:est}, whether the mean remains constant or not, provided that their number and locations are consistently estimated by some subset of $\mc A$ (in the sense made clear in Assumption~\ref{assum:est} below).
-Therefore, the proposed criterion $\sc(\{X_t\}_{t = 1}^n, \mc A, \wh p)$ gives a suitable indicator of the goodness-of-fit of the change point model $\mc A$ offset by the increased model complexity.
-On the other hand, if any shift in the mean is ignored in fitting an AR model, the resultant coefficient estimators are biased and, consequently, $\sc$ evaluated at the null model as proposed in Section~\ref{sec:sc} is unreliable in such a situation.
-Instead, we propose to compare
+Suppose that the number and locations of mean shifts are consistently estimated by (a subset of) $\mc A$ in the sense made clear in Assumption~\ref{assum:est} below, which includes the case of no change point ($q = 0$) with the trivial subset $\emptyset \subset \mc A$.
+Then, the estimator $\wh{\bm\beta}(\mc A, \wh p) = (\wh{\bm\alpha}(\wh p)^\top, \wh{\bm\mu}(\mc A)^\top)^\top$ can be shown to estimate the AR parameters sufficiently well with $\wh p = \wh p(\mc A)$ returned by \eqref{eq:p:est}, and the criterion $\sc(\{X_t\}_{t = 1}^n, \mc A, \wh p)$ gives a suitable indicator of the goodness-of-fit of the change point model $\mc A$ offset by the increased model complexity.
+On the other hand, if any change point is ignored in fitting an AR model, the resultant AR parameter estimators over-compensate for the under-specification of mean shifts.
+In our numerical experiments (reported in Appendix~\ref{sec:d3}), this often leads to $\sc(\{X_t\}_{t = 1}^n, \emptyset, \wh p(\emptyset))$ having a smaller value than $\sc(\{X_t\}_{t = 1}^n, \mc A, \wh p)$ such that their direct comparison returns the null model even though there are multiple change points present and detected by $\mc A$.